 Okay high school seniors, it’s time for a pop quiz.
-Now that September is almost over and the FAFSA is about to come online, you and your parents are probably experiencing some “concern” about the financial aid aspect of paying for college.
+Now that it is September and the FAFSA is about to come online, you and your parents are probably experiencing some “concern” about the financial aid aspect of paying for college.
 If you don’t receive enough help, you might not be able to attend the college of your dreams.
 So, that is where this very crucial question comes in – what are three types of college financial aid deadlines?

 If you are surprised to find out that there are at least three types of financial aid deadlines, you’ve got some catching up to do.
 Completing the proper applications on time opens up the door to vast quantities of financial aid, but that availability doesn’t do you any good if you don’t submit your application on time.
 Keep yourself out of trouble, and learn these crucial college financial aid deadlines:

 - The FAFSA: The FAFSA, or Free Application for Federal Student Aid, will be available online beginning October 1.
 Technically you actually have until June 30 to submit your application, but the smart money is on getting it done as early as possible.
 Some programs have limited funding.
 Once that money has been disbursed, you might miss out on a source of funding that could make the difference between attending a “target” school or a “dream” school.
 You’ll need 2021 tax information, an FSA ID, and other documentation to complete the application.